TharaAllaboon/Monitoring_Crowds/README.md

 ## Conclusion
 The stampede at Mina, Hajj is a recent example of a terrible crowd disaster where, in spite of all precautions, many people died during a mass event.
 Pedestrian dynamics have been studied intensively for more than four decades.
 Multiple researches have been conducting in studying the computer vision for detection and tracking pedestrian in the crowded scenes.
-In conclusion, the demonstration proves the concept of monitoring crowds using computer vision technique which allow to track people using the optical flow and to detect if there’s a stampeding situation happening.
+In conclusion, the demonstration proves the concept of monitoring crowds using computer vision technique which allows to track people using the optical flow and to detect if there’s a stampeding situation happening.
 An effective proven results is shown of the algorithm implemented on different stampede scenarios.

 ## References